sbacchio/lqcd.eu/contacts.rst

 Web-manager
 ^^^^^^^^^^^

-For getting in contact with web-menager of  `lqcd.eu <http://lqcd.eu>`_, plese send an email to s.bacchio@gmail.com.
+For getting in contact with web-menager, please send an email to s.bacchio@gmail.com.